New Brunswick reports 23 cases of COVID-19, new single-day record | CBC News

 "We are now in our own bubble in New Brunswick," he said.
 "And that bubble is about to burst."

-Nine new cases were announced on Friday, including seven in the Saint John region.

-Public Health also declared an outbreak at Shannex Tucker Hall, a nursing home in Saint John.
+Public Health also declared an outbreak on Friday following a case of COVID-19 at Shannex Tucker Hall, a nursing home in Saint John.

+The facility reported three more cases, for a total of four.
+Three residents and one employee have tested positive, according to an update on its website.

+All residents and staff at the facility are being tested.
+As of Saturday morning, 527 tests had been processed, according to Public Health.

 Higgs said he is saddened by the possibility of failing in efforts to contain the virus "at the last minute."